Voices of the Gulf of Maine: The Charter Boat

 Stripers are Carle's passion, and he's keenly interested in understanding and protecting this iconic species for generations to come.

-Carle is a key partner in our Snap-A-Striper [CHECK LINK] research project — a citizen science initiative which enlists anglers to help collect data about these beautiful fish.
+Carle is a key partner in our Snap-A-Striper research project — a citizen science initiative which enlists anglers to help collect data about these beautiful fish.
 Over the past three years, he has submitted over 300 photos.

 Our researchers use these images to explore important questions about the stripers we see in the Gulf of Maine.
 They hope the answers to these questions will help Carle and his clients continue to catch stripers long into the future.